giantswarm/docs/src/content/getting-started/prepare-your-provider-account/azure/_index.md

 Firstly, you need to grant access to Giant Swarm Ops/Support to your Azure subscription.
 Access to the portal is important for our every day support, where investigation and manual interventions are sometimes necessary.

 The easiest way is to create an [Azure Deployment Environment](https://azure.microsoft.com/en-us/products/deployment-environments) to delegate resource management to third parties.
 In this case, you must allow the Giant Swarm Staff group to manage your resources.
-This is beneficial as you don't have to manage access for each person separately within your subscription, instead you add a managed group that is kept up to date by Giant Swarm.
+This is beneficial as you don't have to manage access for each person separately within your subscription, instead you add a managed group that's kept up to date by Giant Swarm.
 There is a solution available called [Azure Lighthouse](https://learn.microsoft.com/en-us/azure/lighthouse/overview), which allows to delegate resource managements towards service providers such as Giant Swarm.

 The recommendation is to choose Azure's [built-in role `Contributor`](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) to give Giant Swarm access and deployment permissions for resources within your subscription.